mozilla/jira-bugzilla-integration/README.md

 ## Available Actions

 ### Default
-The `jbi.whiteboard_actions.default` action will create or update the Jira issue and its comments.
+The `jbi.actions.default` action will create or update the Jira issue and its comments.
 It will also set the Jira issue URL in the Bugzilla bug `see_also` field.

 **Parameters**